Elektrobit/crinit/doc/adr/adr-pipe-redirection.md

 IO_REDIRECT = STDIN sender_task PIPE
 ```

-Upon first encountering the `sender_task` pipe reference, crinit will create that pipe in the globally configured
+Upon first encountering the `sender_task` pipe reference, crinit will create that named pipe in the globally configured
 FIFODIR (default would be something like `/run/crinit/fifos/`).
 Optionally crinit might clear that directory on
 shutdown, or even if all connected tasks terminate if so configured.